Foundant is the online grant management system used to capture all information required for First Class Pre-K program classroom funds.

-All First Class Pre-K Programs are required to adhere to DHR Minimum Standards for playground safety, but NAEYC Guidelines are recommended.
+All First Class Pre-K Programs are required to adhere to DHR Minimum Standards for playground safety.
 In addition, the following resources may prove useful when considering the development and design of the outdoor play space for pre-k children.
 These resources refer to best practices, developmentally appropriate materials, safety requirements, etc.

 The information management system used by the Alabama Department of Early Childhood Education is ECEData, which stands for Early Childhood Education Data.
 First Class Pre-K program directors can use the link below to access the program which is where budgets are managed, among other things.
 The illustrated guide for using ECEData can be found at the additional link provided below.

 High Quality Child Care Standards: